 I was one satisfied momma.
 And I’ll tell you what, as I took my first bite of that sweet, slightly crisp bread with syrup drizzled on top, I was a pretty dang proud momma, too.

-- 1 loaf of french bread (cut into half inch slices)
+1 loaf of french bread cut into 1/2 inch slices

-- 1/8 teaspoon cinnammon sugar (I used McCormick's cinnamon sugar grinder)
+1/8 tsp of cinnamon sugar ( I used McCormick’s cinnamon sugar grinder0

-Serve it with a couple of slices of bacon, some fresh fruit and orange juice for a delicious meal.
+Serve this cast iron skillet french toast with a couple of slices of bacon, some fresh fruit and orange juice for a delicious breakfast.

 These canned biscuit donuts are also a fun breakfast idea.